Idli Chutney Recipe – South Indian Kerala Style Coconut Chutney Recipe – Thenga Chammanthi Recipe

 - Brown Mustard Seeds 1 teaspoon

-- Red Chili Peppers 2 to 3 no.s (optional)
+- Dry Red Chilies 2 to 3 no.s

-I used few curry leaves also for seasoning.
-If you wish to add curry leaves, keep few leaves aside and add them after the red chili peppers are heated.
-Make sure there is no water content in the leaves or any other ingredient that you use for seasoning.
+I used few curry leaves for preparing the chutney and also seasoning.
+When you add curry leaves, make sure there is no water content in the leaves.

 Instructions to prepare the idli chutney recipe or coconut chutney Kerala style recipe